Assisted Suicide and Euthanasia: A Deadly Illusion

 - In common law, patients have always had the right to refuse treatment.

-- The assisted suicide and euthanasia movement acknowledges that physical pain and suffering are not the main arguments for assisted suicide.
+- The assisted suicide and euthanasia movement admits that physical pain and suffering are not the main arguments for assisted suicide.
 Their main arguments are autonomy and self-determination.

 What if we legalize assisted suicide or euthanasia?